npjonath/plugin-oclif-mcp-server/README.md

 The MCP server automatically filters commands based on:

 - `hidden: false` - Command must not be hidden
-- `allowMCP: true` - Command must explicitly allow MCP
+- `disableMCP: true` - Command must not disallow MCP (default: false)
 - Not the MCP command itself

 ## 🏗️ Architecture